blehmeh98/coding2learn/content/dear-theresa.markdown

 One of the earliest methods of encrypting messages was called the Caesar cipher, so named because according to some sources it was used by the Roman Emperor Julius Caesar, when he sent messages to his generals.

 Imagine I want to encrypt the message `the quick brown fox jumps over the lazy dog`.
-First I choose a key between 1 and 25, let's go for 13.
+First I choose a key between 1 and 25.
+Let's go for 13.
 I then shift every letter in my message forward in the alphabet by 13 places.
 Here's a handy guide to show you the letter substitutions:

 ```
 a b c d e f g h i j k l m n o p q r s t u v w x y z